If you’re using cable Internet, check your bill. You might pay around a $15/month “equipment rental” fee.

 - An Internet-connected phone or tablet with the Xfinity mobile app on it.
 You can download the app from the App Store of Apple or Google.

 - An existing account with Xfinity.
-You should have one when you sign up with the service.
+You should have one when you sign up for the service.
 This account includes a username (an email address) and a password.
 If you have multiple users in your account, make sure you use the email of the primary user.

 - Note the MAC address of the modem.
 The MAC address is generally printed on the side or bottom of the modem.
 See the photo below for an example.